An Overview of Strategic Roles

-The people who are more successful in strategy roles are not those who implemented plan X, Y or Z. Instead, they are the people who make a substantial difference to the cultures of their organizations.
-Leaving behind a tool set, a methodology and a willingness to execute strategic change.
+The people who are more successful at strategic roles in a company are not those who implemented plans X, Y, or Z. Instead, they are the people who make a substantial difference to the cultures of their organizations.
+Leaving behind a toolset, a methodology, and a willingness to execute strategic change.

 There are 3 key areas to focus on in delivering this goal: culture, alignment and metrics.

 Let’s start with the hardest one of all – culture.
 Culture change is a mammoth task to tackle.
 Instead, let’s focus on the most important aspects of culture that affect strategy and how to address those.
 The “perfect” organizational culture for successfully executing strategies is one which is:

 Engaged – This isn’t about engagement with one’s job per se.
 A designer at an animation firm could be highly engaged with designing animation.

 But, it doesn’t mean the designer will be connected with what their company is trying to achieve.
 It’s about engagement with the vision, purpose, and strategic objectives of the organization as a whole.